CICM First Part interactive diagrams

 Open these diagrams inside CICM First Part

-The diagrams above are interactive — they live inside the per-learning-objective notes in Primex.
+The diagrams above are interactive — they live inside the per-learning-objective notes in PRIMEX.
 The full CICM First Part curriculum, MCQ library, AI-graded SAQ and viva practice are bundled in the same subscription.

 Start 7-day free trial